Trafford Centre: Murals

 The centre is decorated with hundreds of murals and Trompe-l'œil which adorn its walls and vaulted ceilings.
 These depict many different themes ranging from classical allegory to historical depictions of The Manchester Ship Canal and other prominent local landmarks.

-Portraits lining the walls of Regent Crescent depict members of the design and construction team as well as members of the Whittaker family.
+Portraits displayed in the frieze above Regent Crescent depict 30 of the centres architects, engineers, construction managers and Peel Group staff who played a key role in the centre’s development and construction.

-Sculpture
+Statues and Artefacts

-A notable feature of the centre is the statuary and other sculpture.
-There are over 100 figures, mainly in a classical Greek or Roman style, many of which were specially commissioned for the centre.
+A notable feature of the centre is the statuary and other artefacts.
+There are over 100 figures, mainly in a classical style, many of which were specially commissioned for the centre.

 Kent based sculptor Guy Portelli was commissioned to create the 22 classical maidens adorning the colonnade at the front of The Orient.
 Dancing maidens bear oak branches as reminder of Trafford Park's history as a "beautifully timbered deer park" and reclining figures blow golden trumpets to herald in a new era.

 Altrincham sculptor Colin Spofforth created bronze figures of a real life jazz band for the New Orleans theme.

 In 1999 a statue of Arthur Brooke, the founder of the Brooke Bond tea company which has had a factory nearby in Trafford Park since 1923, was installed in the centre and can be found in The Orient.
 The statue was sculpted by Anthony Stones and was donated by the Brooke Bond tea company.

 As part of the Great Hall redevelopment in 2007, Spofforth was again commissioned to create a crest which forms part of a new portico at the main entrance.
 This piece assembles a griffin, unicorn and Roman centurion, once more referencing the arms of the de Trafford family.
 The centurion holds two lightning bolts, a reminder of Barton Power Station which was situated close by.